syedhaseebahmad/syedhaseebahmad/README.md

-- 👋 Hi, I’m @syedhaseebahmad
+- 👋 Hi, I’m @syedhaseebahmad I have done my Masters in Innovative Information Systems from University of Toulouse with a specialization on data science and data engineering.
-- 👀 I’m interested in data science and machine learning
+- 👀 I’m interested in working for a dynamic company in the field of data and end to end ML applications
-- 🌱 I’m currently working on GNSS Positioning Uncertainty Estimation Using Machine Learning for Autonomous Vehicles
+- 🌱 I’m currently working on GNSS Positioning Uncertainty Estimation Using Machine Learning for Autonomous Vehicles at GEOLOC, Nantes, France
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on datascience and data engineering projects
 - 📫 How to reach me https://www.linkedin.com/in/syed-haseeb-ahmad/

 <!---